CreativeSDK/ios-getting-started-samples/Asset Browser UI Component/Guide/Guide.md

         AdobeUXAssetBrowserConfiguration *assetBrowserConfiguration = [AdobeUXAssetBrowserConfiguration new];
         assetBrowserConfiguration.dataSourceFilter = dataSourceFilter;

-        [[AdobeUXAssetBrowser sharedBrowser] popupFileBrowserWithParent:self
-                                                          configuration:assetBrowserConfiguration
-                                                              onSuccess:^(AdobeSelectionAssetArray *itemSelections)
-        {
+        // Create an instance of the Asset Browser view controller AdobeUXAssetBrowserViewController *assetBrowserViewController =
+            [AdobeUXAssetBrowserViewController assetBrowserViewControllerWithConfiguration:assetBrowserConfiguration
+                                                                                  delegate:self];

+        // Present the Asset Browser view controller [self presentViewController:assetBrowserViewController animated:YES completion:nil];
+    }

+To start, create a new instance of the `AdobeUXAssetBrowserViewController` class with the appropriate configuration and delegate objects.
+As mentioned above, you can configure the Asset Browser with filtering options, and for this demo we've excluded the Library and Photos datasources.

+The `AdobeUXAssetBrowserViewControllerDelegate` protocol has three callback methods that could be implemented in order to know which assets were selected, whether there was an error or whether the user closed the Asset Browser view controller without selecting an Asset.
+Let's have a look at the body of the callback method for when the user has successfully selected one or more assets:

+    [self dismissViewControllerAnimated:YES completion:nil];

         if (itemSelections.count == 0)
         {
             // Nothing selected so there is nothing to do. return;
         }

         // Get the first asset-selection object.
         AdobeSelectionAsset *assetSelection = itemSelections.firstObject;

         // Grab the generic AdobeAsset object from the selection object.
         AdobeAsset *selectedAsset = assetSelection.selectedItem;

         self.nameLabel.text = selectedAsset.name;

         // We should have a static instance of the date formatter here to avoid a performance hit,
         // but we'll go ahead and create one every time to the purposes of this demo.
         NSDateFormatter *dateFormatter = [NSDateFormatter new];
         dateFormatter.dateStyle = NSDateFormatterMediumStyle;
         dateFormatter.timeStyle = NSDateFormatterMediumStyle;
         dateFormatter.locale = [NSLocale currentLocale];

         self.modificationDateLabel.text = [dateFormatter stringFromDate:selectedAsset.modificationDate];

         // Make sure it's an AdobeAssetFile object. if (!IsAdobeAssetFile(selectedAsset))
         {
             return;
         }

         AdobeAssetFile *selectedAssetFile = (AdobeAssetFile *)selectedAsset;

         // Nicely format the file size
         if (selectedAssetFile.fileSize > 0)
         {
             self.sizeLabel.text = [NSByteCountFormatter stringFromByteCount:selectedAssetFile.fileSize
                                                                  countStyle:NSByteCountFormatterCountStyleFile];
         }

         // Download a thumbnail for common image formats if ([selectedAssetFile.type isEqualToString:kAdobeMimeTypeJPEG] ||
             [selectedAssetFile.type isEqualToString:kAdobeMimeTypePNG] ||
             [selectedAssetFile.type isEqualToString:kAdobeMimeTypeGIF] ||
             [selectedAssetFile.type isEqualToString:kAdobeMimeTypeBMP])
         {
             [self.loadingActivityIndicator startAnimating];

             // Round the width and the height up to avoid any half-pixel values.
             CGSize thumbnailSize = CGSizeMake(ceilf(self.thumbnailImageView.frame.size.width),
                                               ceilf(self.thumbnailImageView.frame.size.height));

-                [selectedAssetFile getRenditionWithType:AdobeAssetFileRenditionTypePNG
+            [selectedAssetFile downloadRenditionWithType:AdobeAssetFileRenditionTypePNG
-                                               withSize:thumbnailSize
-                                           withPriority:NSOperationQueuePriorityNormal
-                                             onProgress:nil
+                                              dimensions:thumbnailSize
+                                         requestPriority:NSOperationQueuePriorityNormal
+                                           progressBlock:nil
-                                           onCompletion:^(NSData *data, BOOL fromCache)
+                                            successBlock:^(NSData *data, BOOL fromCache)
             {
                 UIImage *rendition = [UIImage imageWithData:data];

                 self.thumbnailImageView.image = rendition;

                 [self.loadingActivityIndicator stopAnimating];

                 NSLog(@"Successfully downloaded a thumbnail.");

-                } onCancellation:^{
+            } cancellationBlock:^{

                 NSLog(@"The rendition request was cancelled.");

                 [self.loadingActivityIndicator stopAnimating];

-                } onError:^(NSError *error) {
+            } errorBlock:^(NSError *error) {

                 NSLog(@"There was a problem downloading the file rendition: %@", error);

                 [self.loadingActivityIndicator stopAnimating];
             }];
         }
         else
         {
             NSString *message = @"The selected file type isn't a common image format so no " "thumbnail will be fetched from the server.\n\nTry selecting a JPEG, PNG or BMP file.";

             UIAlertController *alertController = [UIAlertController alertControllerWithTitle:@"Demo Project"
                                                                                      message:message
                                                                               preferredStyle:UIAlertControllerStyleAlert];

             UIAlertAction *okAction = [UIAlertAction actionWithTitle:@"OK"
                                                                style:UIAlertActionStyleDefault
                                                              handler:NULL];

             [alertController addAction:okAction];

             [self presentViewController:alertController animated:YES completion:nil];
         }

-        } onError:^(NSError *error) {

-            NSLog(@"An error occured: %@", error);
-        }];
-    }

-To start, the method uses the `sharedBrowser` property of the `AdobeUXAssetBrowser` class.
-This shared instance is how you interact with the browser; it can be used across your application.
-As mentioned above, you can start the file browser with filtering options, and for this demo we've excluded the Library and Photos datasources.
-The `itemSelection` argument to the `onSuccess` callback block is an array (specifically an `AdobeSelectionAssetArray`) of items selected by the user from the file browser.
+The `itemSelections` argument to this callback method is an array (specifically an `AdobeSelectionAssetArray`) of items selected by the user from the Asset Browser.
 By default, the user can select only one option, so our code in the callback could be simpler.)

 For the selected file, we can get metadata and display it to the user.
-While you may not do this often, it can be helpful; for example, you could use file size to determine whether to download the file.
-In our application, we get file size and file and modification date.
-To get these properties, we have to cast the `AdobeAsset` object as an `AdobeAssetFile`.
+While you may not do this often, it can be helpful; for example, you could use the `fileSize` property to determine whether to download the file.
+In our application, we use the file size and modification date.
+To get these properties, we have to cast the `AdobeAsset` object to `AdobeAssetFile`.

 Next, we check the type of the selected file.
-If the file type is common image format (i.e. image/jpeg, image/png, image/gif or image/bmp), we use the `AdobeAssetFile` `getRenditionWithType` method to grab a thumbnail of the file from the cloud.
-There are progress, cancellation, error, and completion callbacks, as well.
+If the file type is a common image format (i.e. image/jpeg, image/png, image/gif or image/bmp), we use the `AdobeAssetFile` `downloadRenditionWithType:dimensions:requestPriority:progressBlock:successBlock:cancellationBlock:errorBlock:]` method to grab a thumbnail of the file from the cloud.
+There are progress, cancellation, error, and completion callbacks, as well, so we control the thumbnail download process.

-When the thumbnail has been downloaded, it is easy to create a `UIImage` and set it as the image for the `UIImageView` that is present in the app's storyboard.
+When the thumbnail has been downloaded, it is easy to create an `UIImage` and set it as the image for the `UIImageView` that is present in the app's storyboard.

 <a name="psd_extraction"></a>
 ## PSD Extraction

 In addition to simple file browsing, the Asset Browser provides a powerful tool for extracting and working with individual layers within a PSD file.
 You can find the complete `PSD Extraction` project for this guide in <a href="https://github.com/CreativeSDK/ios-getting-started-samples" target="_blank">GitHub</a>.

 In the previous section, “Integrating the Asset Browser”, we demonstrated how to work with files.
 We used the `AdobeUXAssetBrowser` class to provide a UI that let the user select a particular file.
 Here, we use similar code, slightly modified.
-The `AdobeUXAssetBrowserConfiguration` class acts as a wrapper to provide powerful and complex filtering and configuration options for the file browser:
+The `AdobeUXAssetBrowserConfiguration` class acts as a wrapper to provide powerful and complex filtering and configuration options for the Asset Browser:

     // Exclude all other data sources.
 Only allow the "Files" datasource AdobeAssetDataSourceFilter *dataSourceFilter = [[AdobeAssetDataSourceFilter alloc] initWithDataSources:@[AdobeAssetDataSourceFiles]
     filterType:AdobeAssetDataSourceFilterInclusive];

     // Exclude all other file types, other than PSD files.
     AdobeAssetMIMETypeFilter *mimeTypeFilter = [[AdobeAssetMIMETypeFilter alloc] initWithMIMETypes:@[kAdobeMimeTypePhotoshop]
     filterType:AdobeAssetMIMETypeFilterTypeInclusion];

-Once we have an instance of this class, we can perform different operations on it to change how the file browser behaves.
+Once we have an instance of this class, we can perform different operations on it to change how the Asset Browser behaves.
 The first thing we'll do is specify a PSD mime filter:

     AdobeUXAssetBrowserConfiguration *configuration = [AdobeUXAssetBrowserConfiguration new];